DylanMashini/js-interpreter/README.md

 # JS Interpreter

-A  simple (sorta) JS interpreter written in Rust as a fun project to learn how to write an interpreter.
-Many things don't behave the same way they do in real runtimes like V8, but the syntax mirrors JS pretty closely.
+A  simple JS interpreter written in Rust.
+Right now, some things don't behave the same way they do in ECMA-compliant runtimes like V8, but most JS syntax is supported.
+This is still unstable, and not suitable for usage in production, but there are applications for embedded computing in the future.

 ## Project Structure
 - ``interpreter/``